klaasnicolaas/Smarthome-homeassistant-config/extras/github_resources/components.md

 - The Home Assistant documentation (**HA Documentation**)
 - The code that is used in my configuration (**On My Github**)
 - References to stores (**Where to Buy**) where you can buy it yourself, if it is a physical product.
+- Shows which IoT (Internet f Things) class it belongs to, you can find more about these classes [here][iot-class].

 References to stores will mainly be Dutch webshops, because I live in this wonderful little country with its famous cheese, weed :no_smoking:, clogs :shoe:, windmills and tulips :tulip:.